Teen Dating Violence: What parents need to know

 - “She said she’d kill herself if I broke up with her.”

-- “He threatened to post private photos of me online if I told anyone what’s going on.”
+- “He threatened to post private photos of me online if I told anyone what was going on.”

-If you notice warning signs, intervene in a way that prioritizes your teen’s safety but also encourages them to trust you and be honest.
+If you notice warning signs of teen dating violence, intervene in a way that prioritizes your child’s safety and also encourages them to trust you and be honest.
 Let your teen know you're concerned for their safety and that you're there for them no matter what is going on.
 You are there to help them and not judge them.
 If your child discloses abuse,

 - Tell them that you believe them and love them.